 Dollar and R. Girshick mentioned these differences in their paper on Mask-RCNN, whilst also stating their new and improved version would “outperform all existing single- model attempts” [6].
 Results also speak for themselves since they have also stated that they show top results in all three tracks of the COCO suite of challenges, including instance segmentation,bounding-box object detection, and person key point detection [6].
 Being able to have the extra layer mentioned in the algorithm provided a great possibility of calculating the weight of a food item’s with greater accuracy since food can’t always be shown in the exact shape and form.
 This was researched specifically by researchers in the Department of Computer Science found in Taiwan due to finding out many problems in the everyday diet of Taiwanese people [7].
 They made use of two main dataset’s, these being the Food-256 andVillaCafe dataset’s which where made up of around 16 different food classes when combined together.
-Many different portions sizes where taken into consideration so that they had varied results whilst always keeping a fixed photograph angle and fixed image size as to reduce the number of variables present which could effect the final results.
+Many different portions sizes where taken into consideration so that they had varied results whilst always keeping a fixed photograph angle and fixed image size as to reduce the number of variables present which could affect the final results.
 To analyze the relationship between the ratio of each food item with the actual portion in reality, linear regression was made use of to try and predict the actual weight based of the previous record.
 Using these techniques they have managed achieve results of above 96% in all metrics used with regards to the classification of the food classes and an average absolute error of 8.22 when estimating the weight of the food items from a total of 320 points.